kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 type CpuUsage struct {
   // The time at which these stats were updated.
   Timestamp metav1.Time `json:"time"`
-  // Total CPU usage (sum of all cores) averaged over the sample window.
+  // Average CPU usage rate over sample window (across all cores), in "cores".
-  // The "core" unit can be interpreted as CPU core-nanoseconds per second.
+  // The "core" unit represents nanoseconds of CPU time consumed per second.
-  // For example, a value of 5 means that cpu is consumed at a rate of
+  // For example, 5 nanocores means the process averaged 5 nanoseconds
-  // 5 core-nanoseconds per second during the sample window.
+  // of cpu time per second during the sample window.
   // +optional
   UsageRateNanoCores *uint64 `json:"usageNanoCores,omitempty"`
   // Cumulative CPU usage (sum of all cores) since object creation.